 - Use a dried paper to pack the leaves and focus the heat;

 - Only to pile leaves together, lock the heat inside them, which is similar to the dark tea piling;

-All of them rely on the hyperthermal to make the internal ingredients of leaves transform to create a unique flavor.
+They all rely on hyperthermal to make the internal ingredients of leaves transform to create a unique flavor.
 The most obvious is that the leaves will turn yellow because the chlorophyll change.
 The vegetal smell will go and become a cooked aroma.

 The difficulty of sealing yellow is on to control the degree.
-If over fermenting, the leaves will be over-cooked, and the taste gets worse.
-If fermenting not enough, it can reach the standard of yellow tea.
+If over fermenting, the leaves will be over-cooked, and the taste worsens.
+If fermenting is not enough, it can reach the standard of yellow tea.
 Face to the vast and different-quality source leaves, tea masters only process them rely on their experience, and hard to get 100% success.
-Tea masters who good at sealing yellow are few, and due to yellow tea is not much popular, these experiences also hard to pass on.
+Tea masters who are good at sealing yellow are few, and due to yellow tea is not so popular in the market, these experiences are also hard to pass on.

 Tea polyphenols are the primary nutrition ingredients of tea, and they also play an important role in the benefits that tea brings.
-Due to yellow tea has been through a slight fermentation, some tea polyphenols have oxidated and change into other substances, and improve the flavor.
+Due to yellow tea having been through a slight fermentation, some tea polyphenols have oxidated and changed into other substances and improved the flavor.

 Related Reading: Healthy Tea Diet: What Are Tea Polyphenols & 8 Excellent Benefits.